 (For more on the hidden toxic ingredients in perfume, read the EWGs 2010 report, Not So Sexy, in the links below).

 Cancer is not the only concern

 What about those ingredients that have been linked with other health concerns, not necessarily cancer?

 There are many materials used in our modern world that contribute to disease and may not directly result in cancer.
 Two of those of biggest concern in the fragrance industry are phthalates and synthetic musks, both of which have potent disrupting effects on the endocrine system (hormones) and are linked to precocious puberty (early onset of menstruation), infertility, miscarriage, depressed sperm motility, genital abnormalities in male infants and many other disease states.
 These materials can even pass through the skin and breast milk of the mother to her unborn baby.

-For more on other common perfume ingredients and their potential health effects, you can download our pdf here.
+For more on other common perfume ingredients and their potential health effects, you can download our guide here.

 How safe is my perfume?

 In 2010, after years of intentional secrecy, the IFRA bowed to public pressure and published a list of 3163 ingredients (ironically called the Transparency list) that its members reportedly use to make fragrance.
 The updated 2016 list contains 3999 materials (the vast majority of which are synthetic chemicals.
 (You can find the full list at the links below).